22nd – 29th November, 2018

-After having Tomomi Kamoshita lead extremely successful Kintsugi sessions in April this year, we are happy to announce that Tomomi will be back at Vana in the second week of November, 2018.
+After having Tomomi Kamoshita lead extremely successful Kintsugi sessions in April this year, we are happy to announce that Tomomi will be back at Vana and lead Kintsugi sessions from 22nd to 29th November, 2018.
 She is an expert in modern version of Kintsugi technique, the Japanese art of repairing broken pottery with lacquer dusted or mixed with powdered gold, silver, or platinum.

 As a philosophy, Kintsugi can be seen to have similarities to the Japanese philosophy of Wabi-sabi, an embracing of the flawed or imperfect.
 Kintsugi focuses on highlighting or emphasizing imperfections, visualizing mends and seams as an additive or an area to celebrate or focus on, rather than absence or missing pieces.
 This can be seen as a rationale for keeping an object around even after it has broken and as a justification of Kintsugi itself, highlighting the cracks and repairs as simply an event in the life of an object rather than allowing its service to end at the time of its damage or breakage.